+Role Responsibilities

-Role Responsibilities Employee Complete a Leave Request through MyPortal.wa.gov and submit the request to the supervisor for approval.
+Employee Responsibilities Complete a Leave Request through MyPortal.wa.gov and submit the request to the supervisor for approval.
 Leave Requests should be completed prior to the proposed absence according to the CBA for union represented employees and provide a reasonable amount of notice when possible.
 Leave Requests for unscheduled sick leave should be submitted to the employee's supervisor promptly, preferably one hour prior to their normally scheduled start time on the first day of leave and each day thereafter, in accordance with supervisor's reporting method expectations.
 Sick leave must be submitted in MyPortal immediately upon the employee's return to work from the absence (medical certification may be required).

-NOTE: State observed holidays do not require submission of Leave Requests.
+Requests.